 A Quick Tour of Bixby Memorial Library, one of Addison County’s Architectural and Cultural Treasures

 Constructed of yellow tapestry brick, with Indiana limestone columns and Vermont stone foundation, Bixby Memorial Library is designed in classic greek Revival style around the central rotunda, with a stained glass dome overhead and four sets of three hollow steel columns covered with scagliola (to resemble marble) at the four corners of the rotunda on the first floor.
-Entering the building through heavy oak double doors, one stands in the rotunda, the large reading and reference room to the left, the children’s room straight ahead and the main desk, stacks, mezzanine and Lois Noonan Vermont Room to the right.
+Entering the building through heavy oak double doors, one stands in the rotunda, the large Community room to the left, the children’s room straight ahead and the main desk, stacks, mezzanine and Lois Noonan Vermont Room to the right.
 A marble staircase rises on both sides above the front entrance, leading to the second floor rooms and inner balcony.
-Accessed by three pairs of double doors in the reference room, the west-facing porch overlooks Otter Creek and the Adirondacks.
+Accessed by 2 pairs of double doors in the community room, the west-facing porch overlooks Otter Creek and the Adirondacks.

 The Bixby Memorial Free Library is listed on the National and State of Vermont Historic Register.